 Vitamin D is essential for the body to maintain hormonal balance.
-Deficiency of vitamin D causes an increase in the level of parathyroid hormone, which will worsen the symptoms of hormonal imbalance.
-So, make sure you get some sunshine every day, as your body requires sunlight to synthesize vitamin D.
+Deficiency of Vitamin D causes an increase in the level of parathyroid hormone, which will worsen the symptoms of hormonal imbalance.
+So, make sure you get some sunshine every day, as your body requires sunlight to synthesise Vitamin D.

 6. Exercise Regularly